idena-network/idena-docs/docs/wp/technology.md

 The public blockchain structure is used to store the state of validated identities, implement cryptoeconomic incentives for network participants, and enable transactions of the native coin enriched with additional metadata (such as P2P-encrypted messages).
 Every full node corresponds to one validated person with an equal chance to be rewarded for the minting of new blocks and equal voting power in the consensus and governance process.

-### BFT
+### BFT consensus

 Idena implements a Proof-of-Person Sybil control mechanism and committee-based consensus with fast finaility.

-Every validated participant has an equal voting power in the network to produce blocks and validate transactions.
+Validated participants have an equal voting power in the network to produce blocks and validate transactions.
 Randomly selected participants generate block proposals and broadcast them into the network.
 A random committee is selected to reach consensus about whether to include a block into the blockchain.

-Idena provides a secure way to run multiple sub-chains in parallel driven by different sets of independent participants in a process called sharding.
-A network with millions of nodes driven by diverse people can be safely split into thousands of groups (or shards) that are processing transactions at the same time.
+### Identities discrimination

+Some validated participants can be discriminated against, resulting in their votes not being counted in BFT consensus, Oracle votes, and network governance (hard fork votes).

+The following are the types of discriminated identities:

+- Identities with `Newbie` status
+- Identities delegated to pool (the pool address has 1 vote regardless of its size)
+- Undelegated participants who exited the pool less than 3 epochs ago
+- Identities having the stake below the threshhold of 0.5% \* `median_top100`, where `median_top100` represents the median stake of top 100 accounts.

 ### Scalability